 The teacher education program at Seattle University develops a breadth and depth of culture and a mastery of the chosen areas of teaching.
-The educational philosophy of Seattle University is dualistic the development and harmonious unity of both mind and matter - and Christian - the illumination and elevation of man through revelation.
+The educational philosophy of Seattle University is dualistic-the development and harmonious unity of both mind and matter-and Christian-the illumination and elevation of man through revelation.

-The School is accredited by the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.
+The School is accredited by the Northwest Association of Higher Education and the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.